misterjanson/CTF/content/04_CTF/10-page.md

 ### Feedback

 You should have received a survey asking for feedback on this workshop.
 We highly value your honest feedback and would greatly appreciate it if you could take a few minutes to complete the survey.

+### Capture The Flag - Bonus :checkered_flag:

+1. The "Pool Party" technique allows injecting processes using which thread pool?
+2. FortiMDR has published a case study for which major energy drink brand?
+3. Fortinet lists the most vulnerable devices for C2 attacks in their cyber glossary.
+What is the third most targeted device type?
+4. What is Fortinet’s Threat Radar overall score for Black Basta ransomware?